-6. Differences in Colour
+7. Differences in Colour

-7. Colour Matching
+8. Colour Matching

-8. Staining and Marking
+9. Staining and Marking

-The oak finish provides a level of protection against staining and marking, but the finish can mark and stain.
+The oak finish provides a level of protection against staining and marking, but the finish can still mark and stain.
 So we advise using placemats and coasters 100% of the time to avoid this issue.
 If your table is accidentally marked or damaged we may be able to help, so get in touch with some photos to find out your options.

-9. Glass Spec
+10. Glass Spec

 All glass supplied with Abacus tables is 10mm toughened to European safety standard to prevent shattering.
 This means it is able to support any reasonable amount of weight from common indoor living room items, but extra care should be taken when removing or moving the glass as the edges can chip.
 If you chip a piece of glass we would be happy to provide a price for a replacement.

-10. Restoration Work
+11. Restoration Work

-11. Marks on Legs
+12. Marks on Legs

 The stainless steel bases come in a brushed finish as standard.
 This finish can be damaged with impact from another object, but can be restored by hand using the correct brushing pads.
 Please contact us for any recommendations on how to do this.

-12. Steelwork and Stainless Spec
+13. Steelwork and Stainless Spec